Starting Third Party Inspection

 Many importers, thousands, use these standards, and they can help you to smoothen the process.

 However, you still have the option of skipping the inspection if you are dealing with a reliable supplier.
 But, keep in mind that it’s you to make that decision.
 So, your supplier shouldn’t steal that right from you.
 Let them perceive the inspectors as extensions of your company.

 It is also important that you choose the inspector wisely.
 Pick professionals who respect the sellers as it ensures that they work smoothly.

 4. Don’t Be Too Soft or Hard on The Supplier

 Keeping your supplier on toes in delivering quality goods doesn’t mean that you play tough.
 You also don’t want to be too soft on matters of quality to avoid your standards being compromised.

 So, what is the best approach?
-It is important that you find the right balance between the two to ensure everything is done correctly.
+You must find the right balance between the two to ensure everything is done correctly.

-When you issue your specification to the sellers, they have no choice other than complying with the requirements.
+When you issue your specification to the sellers, they have no choice other than to comply with the requirements.

 If you are a small-medium sized importer, then you should not depend on final inspection.
 Unlike the big companies, you don’t have the power to apply charge-backs.